-Join Mordy Golding for an in-depth discussion in this video Visualizing data vs. presenting data, part of Creating Infographics with Illustrator (2013).
+Join Mordy Golding for an in-depth discussion in this video Visualizing data vs. presenting data, part of Creating Infographics with Illustrator CC (2013).

 In the previous movie we discussed four steps of developing a compelling story for an Infographic, one of those being Data Visualization or DataViz for short.
 There's an important distinction between visualizing data and presenting data.
 Understanding the difference will help you craft the perfect Infographic.
 Imagine you're a chef charged with preparing a scrumptious dinner for an important guest.
 You walk into the supermarket with just about every ingredient possible before you.
 How do you decide what to serve for dinner?
 What appetizers will you prepare, how about the entree, and how will you cap the meal with a perfect dessert?
 You immediately start to envision different combinations of ingredients.